ai-driven-dev/boilerplate/aidd/tasks/prd-discord-bot-save-link.md

 ## Non-Goals (Out of Scope)

-1. The bot will NOT modify or merge pull requests automatically
+1. The bot will NOT modify or close GitHub Issues automatically
 2. The bot will NOT categorize or tag resources automatically
 3. The bot will NOT support bulk link submissions
 4. The bot will NOT validate the quality or relevance of submitted content